Kaplar, Pvt. Nick

 Chief Information Bureau”

 There was a second interpreter at the mill who the POWs liked.
 He had been to the States and could speak English fluently.
-He was never known to have abused a POW.
-When he saw a POW being beaten, he would attempt to help the POWs and find out what the problem was.
-He made the guard stop hitting the POWs if he found that there was no reason for the abuse.
+He was never known to have abused a POW, and when he saw a POW being beaten, he would attempt to help the POWs and find out what the problem was, and he made the guard stop hitting the POWs if he found that there was no reason for the abuse.
 The POWs believed he tried to help them as much as he could.

-During the first air raids, the POWs kept working in the mill during the air raids and were forbidden to stop working.
+On August 20, 1944, the second air raid in the area took place.
+The first took place in July before the POWs arrived.
+During the air raid, the POWs kept working in the mill and were forbidden to stop working.
 After four or five air raids, the Japanese allowed the POWs to take cover.
-If an air raid took place while the POWs were at the mill, they were put into railway cars and the train was pulled into a tunnel.
+When an air raid took place while the POWs were at the mill, they were put into railway cars and the train was pulled into a tunnel.
 Those POWs further from the tunnel took cover in two air raid shelters.
-If an air raid took place while the POWs were at the mill, at first they took cover in shelters.
-Later, they were put into railway cars and the train was pulled into a tunnel about a mile and a half from the mills.
-Those POWs too far away simply had to ride out the air raid.
-Air raids began occurring as many as five times a day and at night.
+Those POWs too far away from the train or shelters simply had to ride out the air raid.
 On one occasion, the POWs were put into shelters, but when the Japanese realized it was a major air raid, they made the POWs run a mile and a half to the tunnel.
+Air raids began occurring as many as five times a day and they began to take place at night.
+It was indicated that at the camp there were adequate air raid shelters for the POWs.

 Nick remained in the camp until he was liberated on September 13, 1945, when he was liberated.
 After he was liberated, his family received another message from the War Department.